-This is perhaps the consummate Hawaii Halloween event.
+This consummate Hawaii Halloween event returns to Front Street again this year.
 You won’t be alone, with 25,000 or more guests expected to attend.
-Front Street will be closed to traffic for the first time in three years.
+Front Street will be closed to traffic.
 I can’t wait to hear how this goes.
 It should be a blast.

-Details: Monday, October 31.
-Check out Lahaina Halloween and plan to get there early.
+Details: Friday, October 31.
+Check out Halloween in Lahaina and plan to get there early.
 Children’s Parade starts at sunset.
 Cost: free.

 University of Hawaii at Manoa has a special Imaginarium show “Nightwalk” for the whole family.
 It includes a freaky physics lab tour, spooky cartoon videos, “chicken skin” stories.